 The definition of mathematical literacy refers to an individual's capacity to formulate, employ and interpret mathematics.
 These three words - formulate, employ and interpret - provide a useful and meaningful structure for organising the mathematical processes that describe what individuals do to connect the context of a problem with the mathematics and thus solve the problem.
-Items in the 2015 PISA mathematics survey are assigned to one of three mathematical processes:
+Items in the PISA 2018 mathematics assessment are assigned to one of three mathematical processes: